 With over three decades of grant making, the Victorian Women’s Benevolent Trust has built a considerable body of expertise and intimate knowledge in effective, feminist grant making.
 This feminist grant making ethos has guided much of the evaluation and allocation of over 600 largely small grants since 1985.

 Since the very beginning, our grant making has been systematised, using extensive data collection processes.
-We have funded all types of organisation from grassroots organisations, larger non-profits, universities and hospitals.
+We have funded all types of organisations from grassroots organisations, larger non-profits, universities and hospitals.
 With a deep working knowledge of the data, we have great insight into the impact and outcomes of the projects we have funded and are interested in funding.

 Before you submit your application.
 Please read our ethos to guide your application and see if it is the right fit.

 - Catalysing change.
 In a quest for equality we fund projects that bring about circuit-breaking, progressive change or show new ways of doing things always with a positive change for women & girls.

 - Seeding new ideas.
 We prefer not to provide funding for existing projects.
 Ideally funding requested is seed funding for a new project or if we do provide funding for an existing project it must be a new component which extends its reach or has a triggering effect.